Ifiht/Xinu-on-Virtualbox/README.md

-# Xinu-on-Virtualbox
+# **Xinu-on-Virtualbox**
-*An updated version-control guide, based on the official Purdue & Syracuse University documentation: [How-to-install_Xinu-on-VirtualBox](pdf/How-to-install_Xinu-on-VirtualBox.pdf)*
+> *An updated version-controlled guide, based on official Purdue & Syracuse University documentation: [How-to-install_Xinu-on-VirtualBox](pdf/How-to-install_Xinu-on-VirtualBox.pdf)*

-## Virtual Box
+## **Virtual Box**
 1. Install the latest 5.2.X branch of Virtual Box on your OS

-  *Compatability issues including 32-bit support and ongoing development with 6.X versions make the results less stable.
+>  *Compatability issues including 32-bit support and ongoing development with 6.X versions make the results less stable.
 This guide tested using VBox version 5.2.32r132073*

 2. Download and extract the tarball of the two virtual machines you'll need to develop Xinu: [xinu-vbox-appliances](ftp://ftp.cs.purdue.edu/pub/comer/private/Xinu/xinu-vbox-appliances.tar.gz)

-  *Xinu runs in this configuration on the back-end machine built to boot from a private network hosted on the develop-end machine, using the pre-build image that is also hosted on develop-end and made available via sftp*
+>  *Xinu runs in this configuration on the back-end machine built to boot from a private network hosted on the develop-end machine, using the pre-build image that is also hosted on develop-end and made available via sftp*

 3. Import both VM's into VBox, using default settings and changing no options.

-  *At this point, you'll be able to run the machines and develop, but only through the VBox interface.
+>  *At this point, you'll be able to run the machines and develop, but only through the VBox interface.
 To make things easier, continue on and configure the develop-end machine for SSH, allowing remote shell access from multiple terminals and any location*

-## Network Configuration
+## **Network Configuration**
-### Virtual Networks
+### **Virtual Networks**
 1. To configure SSH we need to configure some networks.
 Open up a command line on YOUR host machine (the one VBox is installed on), and type `VBoxManage natnetwork add --netname NatNetwork2 --network 192.168.56.0/24 --enable --port-forward-4 "ssh:tcp:[]:2022:[192.168.56.5]:22"`

 2. Next type "VBoxManage natnetwork list" to confirm your results.
 You should see the following: